godruoyi/php-snowflake/README.md

 $snowflake->id();
 ```

-And you can use closure:
+And you also can use the Closure:

 ```php
 $snowflake = new \Godruoyi\Snowflake\Snowflake;